poboisvert/AirflowETL/README.md

 > You now have 2 new Redshift rules (0.0.0.0/0 AND ::/0)

-## Web Scraper
+## Current issues and future development

-Using Beautiful Soup, the python service is schedule to confirm the birthday date and the release date from:
+- Using bs4 with xpath give the token, but we can't deploy the airflow on Docker with a M1 chip.

-- Wikipedia
+- Dataframe and save and not passed as a XCom using a custom backend that save the file in an S3 Bucket.

-- musicbrainz.org
+- Data save in Redshift may be duplicated.

 ## References